ethanvillalovoz/Analyzing-YouTubes-Trending-Page/README.md

 YouTube is one of the largest online entertainment industries.
 Anyone with a Google account can upload short and long-form videos to the platform.
 People who have found success on the platform, often called content creators, post videos and hope to make it on YouTube’s trending page.
 What do all of these trending videos have in common?
 What statistics make the YouTube algorithm classify a video as trending?
 We want to allow content creators to understand what makes a video get on the YouTube trending page.

+Our research will use:

+    Association Rule Mining (Apriori)

+    Linear Regression

+    Logistic Regression

 ### Repository Contents

 This repository contains all the work completed by the CPTS-315 CougCoders team for the final project.
 It includes notebooks, documentation, and cleaned data used for the analysis.